 After the hike to Mt Veten, me and my friend Reidar split apart.
 My drive back towards Oslo had started, but along the road towards home I decided to see and experience more from the Sognefjord area.

 I drove eastwards to Bortnen and over the mountain to Svelgen, then to Førde and towards Gaularfjellet National Tourist Route.

 The scenic road over Gaularfjellet takes the traveller into the waterfalls in the mighty Sognefjord area, which is Norway’s longest and deepest fjord.
 The 130 kilometer long drive is exciting and varied, and is closed during winter.

-I parked the car at the parking lot beside Likholefossen Bridge and slept the night over in the car.
+I parked the car at the parking lot beside Likholefossen Bridge.
 In the morning I walked across the bridge and on parts of the Fossestien trail on the other side of the Gaula River before I continued driving over Gaularfjellet to Vetlefjorden and further out the fjord to Balestrand by the Sognefjord.

 The view from the inner part of Vetlefjorden towards Balestrand and the Sognefjord was beautiful that day despite the rainy weather.

 After driving over Gaularfjellet I arrived Balestrand around midday.
 The Sognefjord Aquarium, the Norwegian Museum of Travel and Tourism and the Historical Hotel Kviknes were some of the sights that I got to experience that day.
 It was a beautiful afternoon, and after a great meal, the night was spent at Hotel Midtnes, close to the St. Olaf´s Church in Balestrand.

 In the middle of the Sognefjord, where the fjord is at its widest and the mountains starts to rise, you’ll find Balestrand, an idyllic village down by the fjord.